hvianna/audioMotion.js/docs/README.md

 ![audioMotion-header](img/audioMotion-header.png)

-> **audioMotion** is a high-resolution real-time audio spectrum analyzer and full-featured music player that lets you ♪♫ **see your music!** ♪♫<br>
+> **audioMotion** is a high-resolution real-time audio spectrum analyzer and full-featured music player that lets you **see your music!** ♪♫🤩<br>
 > It is completely free, open-source software, created out of my passion for the graphic spectrum analyzers of hi-fi systems from the 1980s.

 ## Features

 * High-resolution real-time dual channel audio spectrum analyzer
 * Fullscreen and Picture-In-Picture support at 60fps, ready for retina / HiDPI displays
-* Logarithmic frequency scale with customizable range
+* Logarithmic, linear and perceptual (Bark and Mel) frequency scales, with customizable range
-* Visualize discrete frequencies or octave bands based on the equal tempered scale
+* Visualization of discrete FFT frequencies or up to 240 frequency bands (supports ANSI and equal-tempered octave bands)
+* Decibel and linear amplitude scales, with customizable sensitivity
+* Optional A, B, C, D and ITU-R 468 weighting filters
 * Optional effects: vintage LEDs, variable opacity, mirroring and reflection, radial visualization
 * 17 beautiful color gradients, plus a visual editor to easily create your own gradients
 * HTML5 audio player for MP3, AAC (m4a), OGG and FLAC files (support may vary depending on browser and operating system)